 “The Ministry of Information Technology has received many complaints from various sources including several reports about misuse of some mobile apps available on Android and iOS platforms for stealing and surreptitiously transmitting users’ data in an unauthorized manner to servers which have locations outside India,” the statement continued.

 “The compilation of these data, its mining and profiling by elements hostile to national security and defence of India, which ultimately impinges upon the sovereignty and integrity of India, is a matter of very deep and immediate concern which requires emergency measures.“

 The list of banned apps includes software from China’s web giants: for instance, China’s Twitter Sina Weibo; Tencent’s QQ; Baidu’s big hits; popular and lucrative game Clash of Kings; and video sharing platform TikTok.

 Foxconn signals Indian expansion to make ... something it will reveal eventuallyREAD MORE

-TikTok has been slammed as a security sewer: like a ton of other applications, it spies on your clipboard, and it apparently phones home all manner of info.
+Like a ton of other applications, TikTok spies on your clipboard and phones home telemetry about your device.
 And China’s technology titans are widely believed to assist Beijing's surveillance efforts.